 Q: How do you calculate your read time?

-A: We use this tool, and I typically round down a minute with the knowledge that some readers skip certain sections of the newsletter.
+A: We use this tool, and I typically round down a minute or two with the knowledge that some readers skip certain sections of the newsletter.